 Features of the Charter Act 1853

-- It extended the company’s rule for an indefinite period unlike the previous charter acts.
-Thus, it could be taken over by the British government any time.
+It extended the company’s rule for an indefinite period, unlike the previous charter acts.
+Thus, it could be taken over by the British government at any time.

 Company’s influence was further reduced by this act.
 The Board of Directors now had 6 members who were Crown-nominated.

 It gave birth to the Indian civil services and was open to all including Indians.
 This ended the system of appointments by recommendation and started a system of open and fair competition.

 For the first time, local representation was introduced into the legislative council in the form of four members from the local governments of Bengal, Bombay, Madras and North Western Provinces.